oynk-io/oynk-platform/docs/architecture/OYNK_TECHNICAL_ARCHITECTURE.md

 ## 9. Settlement-contract layer

 The deployed Soroban MVP records settlement requests, routes, settler assignments, escrowed settlement assets, deadlines, evidence hashes, claims, cancellations, refunds, and disputes.
 Explorer activity shows three requests reaching an on-chain claim: two fiat-to-crypto flows and one fiat-to-fiat flow.
 Using USDC's seven decimals, their escrow principals normalize to 500, 1,500, and 2,360 USDC, totaling 4,360 USDC of real settlement principal.
-This repository does not currently contain the MVP's Rust source, full WASM artifact, generated bindings, deployment manifest, or event indexer.
+This repository references candidate Rust source through the `settlement-aggregator-protocol` submodule and records public deployment evidence, but reproducible equivalence between that source and the deployed mainnet WASM remains unverified.
+Generated bindings and the event indexer are not yet integrated.
 A hardened version still requires explicit specifications, invariant and adversarial testing, independent security review, reproducible deployment evidence, and controlled production release gates.

 ## 10. Provider network